rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

 ..  literalinclude::    code3/lib/Makefile

-The key tool needed to build a libaray is the "archive" program named ``ar`` on Linux/Mac.
-WIndow does thing differently, and we will not cover that here.
+The key tool needed to build a library is the "archive" program named ``ar`` on Linux/Mac.
+Windows does thing differently, and we will not cover that here.

 A "library" is just a single file containing one or more object files.